Wath Academy: History

 Less than a decade after it was built, the school had already outgrown its new building.
 The school has an official capacity of 1,740 students, but numbers have grown to over 1,900.
 Plans were drawn up for a 12 classroom overspill building, but the school has twice been denied the funds for construction.
 In 2014, Rotherham Metropolitan Borough Council chose not to fund the building because a third of Wath's students do not live within the local authority's boundaries, meaning the building would not, in the council's eyes, benefit the people of Rotherham enough.
 The funding therefore went to a similar building at Wickersley School and Sports College, which was not as overcapacity as Wath, but does draw all its students from the borough of Rotherham.
 In 2015, the school secured funding from the Department for Education for the building, but this was withdrawn as part of cuts in 2016.
 Later in 2016, the local council proposed an extension of five classrooms, in return for the school taking on 20 additional students a year.
 After many delays, construction of this extension began in July 2018 and was completed in February 2019.

 Following the controversial Ofsted inspection in March 2017, the school was forced to academise (and leave its current foundation trust) against its will.
 The regional schools commissioner proposed Maltby Learning Trust as the academy sponsor in July 2017.
 Originally, the school was due to become an academy on 1 April 2018.
 After being delayed 12 times, the school finally academised – a full year late – on 1 April 2019 and became known as Wath Academy.
 It immediately became the largest and highest performing school in Maltby Learning Trust.

+On 17 September 2023, the school celebrated its 100th anniversary with an open day and the publication of a centenary book entitled Meliora Spectare: 100 Years of Wath Academy.

-School publication
+School periodicals

-The school has its own student publication, The Torch (previously known (in reverse chronological order) as In Touch, The Wath Chronicle, The Wathonian and The Wath Magazine).
+Wath Academy's school magazine, Torch, has been published in its present form since September 2022.
+Previous publications include The Wath Magazine (c.1923–1930), The Wathonian (1930–c.1977 and 1991), The New Wathonian (1984–1985), The Wath Chronicle (1992–2001), Connexions (1996–2010), In Touch (mid-2000s–2014) and The Torch (2014–2022).
+The school also publishes a weekly newsletter during term time.